cncf/tag-security/community/assessments/guide/project-lead.md

 # Project lead

-In the context of the project security review and self-assessment, the "project lead" should be someone on the security team for the project.
+In the context of the project security assessment and self-assessment, the "project lead" should be someone on the security team for the project.
 For new or smaller projects without an established security team, this could be a project maintainer or they may delegate to a regular contributor with an